Gym Design Health Safety Considerations

 8. Inadequate Locker Room Safety: Wet and slippery locker room floors, especially around showers and changing areas, can be hazardous if not properly maintained.

-9. Footwear: Inappropriate footwear, such as wearing flip-flops or slippery shoes, can increase the risk of falls in the gym.
+9. Footwear: Inappropriate footwear, such as flip-flops or slippery shoes, can increase the risk of falls in the gym.

 everything deserves its own place on a rack in a safety risk-free gym… advance planning is everything in gym design